×

 Immigration control sysytem

-Immigration check is conducted for all passengers at the time of arrival and departure.
+Immigration checks are conducted for all passengers at the time of both arrival and departure.

-The passports are duly stamped at arrival as well as at departure.
-Passengers should ensure that their passports are duly stamped before leaving the immigration counter.
-All international passengers are required to fill-up respective forms.
+Passports are duly stamped during both processes.
+Passengers must ensure that their passports are properly stamped before leaving the immigration counter.
+All international passengers are required to fill in the relevant forms.

 The following information is required to be provided by the passengers in these cards